-Colombia is a CIVETS country, a group of six emerging market economies lauded for a sophisticated financial system, controlled inflation, an increasing population of young people, diversified exports, and growing foreign direct investments.
-Known as the most “business-friendly” country in Latin America, it has a Westernized culture, is geographically close to the United States, and – as with other outsourcing destinations in the region – lies in a similar time zone.
-In 2019, software and IT exports reached US$229 million.
-Colombians have an optimism and enthusiasm that’s contagious.
-Regardless of project roadblocks or challenges, they find ways to make things work.
-This attitude goes a long way to ensuring success in the software development world.
+A member of the OECD since 2018, Colombia is a CIVETS country, a group of six emerging market economies lauded for a sophisticated financial system, controlled inflation, an increasing population of young people, diversified exports, and growing foreign direct investment.
+Known as the most business-friendly country in Latin America, it has a Westernized culture and is geographically close to the United States.

 Both Spanish and English are widely spoken.